rishabh-december/customer_loan_prediction/README.md

-This projects helps prediction for loan approval for a customer based on below financial features:-
+This projects helps predict loan approval for a customer based on below financial features:-

 | Column Name       | Description                                       |
 | ----------------- | ------------------------------------------------- |